Koolmale/Kazaa-Sports/README.md

-# PE-project
+# Kazaa Sports
-A website displaying certain sports
+A website displaying information and educational materials about different sports